First Observational Evidence for Split Infall Flow of Cosmic Filaments into Clusters: Summary and Discussion

 This flow delineates a clear boundary between the filament and the cluster, where the infall velocity is maximized (Fig.\,\ref{Fig flow}) and galaxy line-number-density is minimized (Fig.\,\ref{Fig linear_fit}).
-This feature is similar to the depletion radius of dark matter halos \cite{Fong2021} governed by the continuity equation, while the difference is that the filament here plays the role of a special environment while the clusters at two ends slowly ``steal'' matter from it.
-In addition, we demonstrate that the change in galaxy line-number-density should come from the filament dynamics by comparing with the selection effect from cylindrical filament and RSD introduced density-redistribution (Fig.\,\ref{Fig RSD cylinder} and Appendix \ref{Sec appendix emulator}).
+This feature is similar to the depletion radius of dark matter halos \cite{Fong2021} governed by the continuity equation, while the difference is that the filament here plays the role of a special environment, and the clusters at the two ends slowly ($<30$ km/s) ``steal'' matter from it.
+In addition, we demonstrate that the change in galaxy line-number-density should come from the filament dynamics by comparing with the selection effects from the cylindrical filament and the density-redistribution introduced by RSD (see Appendix \ref{Appendix RSD Cylinder}).